dwyl/product-roadmap/README.md

 "Reminder",
 "Calendar" (_Meeting, Date, Event, Travel, etc._),
 "Ingredient" (Shopping list `item`), etc.
-We want _complete_ versaility in the `tags` that can be appplied to items so that our App can be used for _any_ purpose that helps people organise their lives.
+We want _complete_ versatility in the `tags` that can be applied to items so that our App can be used for _any_ purpose that helps people organise their lives.

 5. ***Track*** tasks and goal **progress _visually_**.